evelan-de/sanity-plugin-media-video/README.md

 ## 🎬 How to render the media video on your website

-This plugin gives out a ready out of the box made component for rendering the media video on your website with built-in functionalities such as auto-play, custom PiP on scroll, etc. One way to render it is to use the provided renderer component or you can implement your own renderer component with the data that you get from the `mediaVideo` object.
+This plugin gives out a ready out of the box made component for rendering the media video on your website with built-in functionalities such as auto-play, custom PiP on scroll, etc. One way to render it is to use the provided renderer component or you can implement your own renderer component with the data that you get from the `media` object.

 ### NOTE